Expeditions: Viking: Release

 Expeditions: Viking was announced in May 2015.
 In October 2016, the game was scheduled for release in the first quarter of 2017.
 It was eventually released on April 27, 2017.

 Reception

 Expeditions: Viking received "mixed or average" reviews according to review aggregator Metacritic.

 Daniel Starkey of GameSpot summarized: "Viking lives in its atmosphere, so it's appreciated that most of the game is a spirited romp.
-For now, that experience is mangled by dozens of technical hiccups and anachronisms.
-At its heart lies an earnest drive to recreate a slice of Viking culture, and those looking for just that niche will find nothing better.
-But for everyone else, it's impossible to recommend until it's given some major help."
+For now, that experience is mangled by dozens of technical hiccups and anachronisms."

 Charalampos Papadimitriou of RPGamer said that "Viking isn’t the most refined game, with limited camera control, repetitive graphics that lack detail, and a lack of high-production presentation.
 It nevertheless succeeds in immersing the player in its world through an intriguing main story focused on local politics and motivations and driven by realistic struggles and constraints."

 Ginny W. of Digitally Downloaded recommended the game to "anyone with a passing interest in tactical RPGs".